Your Compeer Office

 • A quality garden hose

-While not strictly essential, another piece that many avid gardeners choose to invest in is a composter.
-You don’t necessarily need to buy one though.
-Many people opt for homemade composting containers.
+While not strictly essential, many avid gardeners choose to invest in a composter.
+You don't necessarily need to buy one though, as many people opt to make their own homemade composting containers.

-If you’re going to be building fencing (such as to contain any type of livestock), then investing in a fencepost driver and a digging bar is advisable.
-Fences regularly need to be moved or repaired, and these tools make that chore much easier.
+If you plan to build fencing (such as to contain livestock), then invest in a fencepost driver and a digging bar.
+Fences regularly require moving or repairs, and these tools make those chores much easier.

 Also, heavy-duty flashlights are an absolute must.
 Hobby farms are prone to midnight emergencies, and there aren’t any streetlights to help illuminate the problem.

-With these tools you shouldn’t have any problem running your farm effectively.
-However, over time you may find yourself wanting other equipment.
+With these tools, you shouldn't have any problem effectively running your farm.
+However, over time you may want additional equipment.
 Each operation is unique, after all.
-By starting with the essentials, you can take your time to understand which additions to your tool shed will bring you the greatest benefit.
-That way you can invest in the right equipment, with confidence.
+By starting with the essentials, you can take your time understanding which additions to your tool shed will provide the greatest benefit.
+That way, you can confidently invest in the right equipment.

 Ready to make the move to your own hobby farm?
 Compeer can help.
 Click here to find your specialist and secure the funding you need to get your operation up and running.